ClemcyJesus/WAEC-Performance-Analysis/README.md

-# WAEC-Performance-Analysis
-This project provides an in-depth analysis of students’ performance in WAEC across years, subjects, states, and gender.
-It aims to uncover meaningful trends, evaluate academic strengths and weaknesses, and generate actionable insights that can help education stakeholders improve teaching and learning outcomes.

-## Dataset Description

-The dataset contains examination records with the following fields:

-- State – Name of the Nigerian state
-- Gender – Male / Female
-- Year – Year of examination
-- Total Sat – Total number of candidates who sat for WAEC
-- 5 Credits (with Maths & English) – Number of students with five credits including Maths and English
-- 5 Credits (with Maths ) – Number of students with five credits including Maths
-- 5 Credits (with English) – Number of students with five credits including English
-- Performance (%) – Percentage of students with 5 credits including Maths & English

-## Dashboard Pages & Insights
-### KPI Overview

-- Percentage Performance: 60.72%
-- Male Performance: 46.24K
-- Female Performance: 52.17K
-- 💡 Insight: Female students slightly outperform males in overall performance, contributing to a higher success rate.

-## Gender Trend Analysis

-- Visuals show performance by year and state, comparing male and female candidates.
-- Lagos, Ogun, and Rivers record the highest number of successful candidates.
-- Both genders show a steady improvement trend between 2018–2021.
-💡 Insight: Female performance exhibits a sharper upward trend compared to males in recent years.

-## Participation vs Performance by Gender

-- Male and Female participation analyzed by year and state.
-- Relationship between number of candidates and those with 5 credits including Maths & English.
-- Insight: States with higher participation (like Lagos and Ogun) maintain consistent performance, but participation does not always guarantee higher success rates.

-  ## Tools & Technologies

-- Power BI – Data cleaning, modeling, and visualization
-- Excel – Data preparation and preprocessing
-- Python - Jupiter Notebook
-- DAX – Used for calculated measures (e.g., percentage performance, total 5 credits)

-## Key Insights

-- Female students show stronger overall performance consistency.
-- Lagos leads both genders in total passes and participation.
-- Steady upward trend observed from 2018–2021 in performance rates.
-- Gender parity improving — gap between male and female performance narrowing yearly.

- ## Recommendations

-- Continue supporting female participation and STEM programs.
-- Target low-performing states with tailored educational interventions.
-- Maintain consistent WAEC preparation policies across all states.
+# WAEC Performance Analysis

+This project provides an in-depth analysis of students' performance in WAEC across years, subjects, states, and gender; aims at uncovering meaningful trends, evaluate the academic strengths and weaknesses to produce actionable insights that support education stakeholders to improving teaching and learning outcomes.
+It focuses primarily on two foundational subjects that serve as critical indicators of students' competence and readiness for higher education.

+### 🚀Dataset Overview

+- The dataset contains WAEC (West African Examinations Council) performance records with the following fields:
+- State – Represents each of the five Nigerian states analyzed
+- Year – Examination year (2016 to 2021)
+- Subject – Subjects analyzed (Mathematics and English Language)
+- Gender – Male and Female candidates
+- Score / Grade – Students’ performance scores or grades
+- Pass Rate (%) – Percentage of students who passed

+### 🚀Key Analysis Goals

+- Compare student performance across states and years
+- Evaluate gender-based differences in Mathematics and English Language
+- Identify best and worst-performing states
+- Determine subject difficulty trends over time
+- Generate data-driven insights for education policy and intervention

+### 🚀Insights & KPIs

+- Average and total pass rate across years and subjects
+- State performance ranking (best vs. worst performing)
+- Gender comparison in core subjects
+- Year-over-year trend of improvement or decline
+- Correlation between subject and performance outcome

+### 🚀Tools & Skills Used

+- Power BI – Dashboards for visual comparison across states and gender
+- Excel – Data cleaning, aggregation, and pivot chart summaries
+- Python (Pandas, Matplotlib) – Exploratory data analysis and visualization
+- SQL – Querying and performance aggregation

+### 🚀Deliverables �

+- Power BI interactive performance dashboard
+- Python notebooks for EDA and visualization
+- Excel sheets with summary statistics and trends
+-  Comprehensive insight documentation for education stakeholders

+### 🚀Business Impact

+This analysis empowers educational policymakers and institutions to:

+- Identify learning gaps between states and genders
+- Design targeted interventions to improve weak areas
+- Track progress over time and measure impact of reforms
+- Support data-driven decision-making in education

+### 🚀Gender Trend Analysis
+The gender trend analysis examines the performance of male and female candidates over multiple years and across states.

+Key Observations:
+Female performance increased consistently from 2016 to 2021.

+- Male performance also improved but showed slower growth.
+- States such as Lagos, Ogun, and Rivers recorded the highest number of successful candidates for both genders.
+- The gap between male and female performance continues to close, indicating improved educational equality.
+Insight: Female candidates demonstrate stronger performance growth, suggesting successful outcomes from gender-focused educational initiatives.

+### 🚀School Type Trend Analysis
+Key Observations:

+- Private schools generally maintain higher performance rates than public schools.
+- Public schools show noticeable year-on-year improvement, narrowing the gap with private schools.
+- In states like Lagos and Ogun, public and private schools perform relatively closely.
+Insight: Private schools continue to lead in performance, but public schools are showing steady improvement, indicating effective educational policies and infrastructural growth.

+### 🚀Yearly Performance Trend
+This part of the dashboard tracks performance patterns across the years.

+Key Observations:
+- There was a dip in overall performance around 2018.
+-  Both male and female performance improved significantly from 2019 to 2021.
+- Female candidates experienced a sharper upward performance curve compared to males.
+Insight: The consistent upward trend from 2019 onward may be linked to improved educational programs and better preparation strategies by schools.

+### Performance vs Participation Trend (Male and Female)
+This analysis compares how the number of candidates sitting for WAEC affects the overall success rate.

+### 🚀Key Observations
+- States with higher participation, such as Lagos, Ogun, and Rivers, maintain strong performance outcomes.
+- Increased participation in some states does not always result in better performance, highlighting disparities in teaching quality.
+= Female participation has risen sharply, with a corresponding increase in performance levels.
+Insight: While access to education has improved, there’s a need to focus on improving the quality of learning to convert participation into performance gains.

+### 🚀State Trend Performance

+The state trend analysis identifies which states are leading or lagging in performance

+Top Performing States:
+- Lagos
+- Ogun
+- Rivers

+States Showing Improvement:

+- Kaduna
+- Edo
+- Anambra
+Insight: Southern states consistently achieve better results due to stronger educational infrastructure and policy implementation.
+However, Northern states show positive growth trends, signaling potential for balanced national performance in the near future.

+### 🚀Summary of Insights

+- Female students outperform males overall, though the gap is narrowing.
+- Private schools maintain higher performance levels, but public schools show improvement.
+- Performance has improved steadily since 2019, following a slight dip in 2018.
+- Increased participation doesn’t always translate to better performance — teaching quality remains a key factor.
+- Lagos and Ogun continue to lead in both participation and academic success.

+### 🚀Recommendations

+- Enhance teacher training and student support, especially in low-performing states.
+- Strengthen educational programs that encourage female participation and academic excellence.
+- Improve resources and infrastructure in public schools to close the gap with private institutions.
+- Continue monitoring state-level trends to guide education policy decisions.

+### 🚀Contact Details

+##### Email: clementt48@gmail.com
+##### Phone/WhatsApp: +2348164649985
+##### LinkedIn: linkedin.com/in/clement-thomas-096761343